How Much Do Lash Techs Make? Statistics, Data & Case Study

 With high risk comes rewards.

-After subtracting the lash product costs, rent, marketing expenses, taxes, and other costs, the net pay is usually a fraction of what the gross pay is.
+After subtracting the lash product costs, your rent, marketing expenses, taxes, and other costs, the net pay is usually a fraction of what the gross pay is.

 So, just keep that in mind when making a decision!